 The default video encoding process is based on using the FFMPEG-based integration with video profiles.
 Therefore, the out-of-the-box DAM Update Asset workflow contains the following two ffmpeg-based workflow steps:

-Be aware that enabling and configuring the Dynamic Media Classic integration does not automatically remove or deactivate these two workflow steps from the out-of-the-box DAM Update Asset ingestion workflow.
-If you already make use of the FFMPEG-based video encoding in AEM, it is likely that you have FFMPEG installed on your authoring environments.
-In this case, a new video ingested using Assets would be encoded twice: once from the FFMPEG encoder and once from Dynamic Media Classic integration.
+Enabling and configuring the Dynamic Media Classic integration does not automatically remove or deactivate these two workflow steps from the out-of-the-box DAM Update Asset ingestion workflow.
+If you already use FFMPEG-based video encoding in Adobe Experience Manager, it is likely that you have FFMPEG installed on your authoring environments.
+In this case, a new video ingested using Experience Manager Assets is encoded twice: once from the FFMPEG encoder and once from Dynamic Media Classic integration.

-If you have the FFMPEG-based video encoding in AEM configured and FFMPEG installed, Adobe recommends that you remove the two FFMPEG workflows from your DAM Update Asset workflows.
+If you have the FFMPEG-based video encoding in Experience Manager configured and FFMPEG installed, Adobe recommends that you remove the two FFMPEG workflows from your DAM Update Asset workflows.

 The following formats are supported for the Dynamic Media Classic Video component: